validatedpatterns/docs/content/blog/2023-11-17-argo-configmanagement-plugins.md

 Of course, there is some common wisdom about making assumptions in situations like this.
 Two major factors caused us to revisit the question of config management plugins in the framework.
-First, one of our prospective users clearly had an architectural need of the framework that was best met using config management plugins; and upstream, ArgoCD had come up with an entirely new mechanism for implementing CMPs using sidecars.
+First, one of our prospective users clearly had an architectural need of the framework that was best met using config management plugins; and upstream, Argo CD had come up with an entirely new mechanism for implementing CMPs using sidecars.
 This took the question of rebuilding or substituting the repo-server image off the table; but required some changes in the framework to accomodate the new mechanism.
 Secondly, we learned that the existing plugin framework had been deprecated and was at risk of being removed.
-It was actually removed upstream in ArgoCD 2.9.
+It was actually removed upstream in Argo CD 2.9.

 Now that the framework supports user-specified sidecar plugins, we would love to hear your feedback.
 Does our adoption of CMP 2.0 meet your needs?
 Please engage with us in our [upstream issue tracker](https://github.com/validatedpatterns/common/issues).